MATCHA-MIT/secsep/README.md

 Inside the script, different execution modes are:
     * `CONFIG_NONE`: No defense
     * `CONFIG_OURDEFENSE`: ProSpeCT-style defense
-  * `get_decl.py`: A helper script called by `~/secsep/octal/scripts/eval.py` to report PC of any instruction that declassifies, i.e. store tainted data into public memory.
+  * `get_decl.py`: A helper script called by `~/secsep/octal/scripts/eval.py` to report PC of any instruction that declassifies, i.e. storing tainted data into public memory.
-  This is to show the validness and effectiveness of SecSep's transformation.
 * `results/raw_data/`: Simulation logs